raveljs/ravel/README.md

 const before = Routes.before; // decorator to add middleware to an endpoint within the Routes const mapping = Routes.mapping; // decorator to associate a handler method with an endpoint

+@Routes('/') // base path for all routes in this class.
+Will be prepended to the @mapping.
-@inject('middleware1') // middleware from NPM, or your own modules, etc. class ExampleRoutes extends Routes {
+@inject('middleware1') // middleware from NPM, or your own modules, etc. class ExampleRoutes {
   constructor (middleware1) {
-    super('/'); // base path for all routes in this class.
-Will be prepended to the @mapping. this.middleware1 = middleware1;
+    this.middleware1 = middleware1;
     // you can also build middleware right here! this.middleware2 = async function (next) {